Amankadakoti/DataScience-Portfolio/README.md

 Contributions to the Game Analysis project are welcome!
 If you have any ideas, suggestions, or improvements, feel free to submit an issue or pull request.

-## License

-The Game Analysis project and the dataset are licensed under the [MIT License](LICENSE).
-You are free to use and modify the code and dataset as per the terms specified in the license.

-## Contact

-For any questions, suggestions, or collaborations related to the Game Analysis project, please contact [your-email@example.com](mailto:amt34351@gmail@.com).